ycatsh/boring-fox/README.md

     pref("general.config.sandbox_enabled", false);
     ```

-2. Navigate two directories back to the Firefox directory and create `autoconfig.cfg` and paste in the code below:
+2. Navigate two directories back to the Firefox directory and create `autoconfig.cfg` and paste in the code below.
+Make sure to replace `newTabURL` with the path of the `boring-fox/index.html` file (it should look something like this: `file:///<path_to_firefox_dir>/boring-fox/index.html`):
     ```javascript
     //
     var {classes:Cc,interfaces:Ci,utils:Cu} = Components;

     try {
     Cu.import("resource:///modules/AboutNewTab.jsm");
-    var newTabURL = "file:///PATH_TO_YOUR_START_PAGE.html";
+    var newTabURL = "file:///PATH_TO_YOUR_INDEX.html";
     AboutNewTab.newTabURL = newTabURL;
     } catch(e){Cu.reportError(e);} // report errors in the Browser Console
     ```

-3. Change homepage under Firefox settings to 'Custom URLs' and paste in the path.
+3. Change homepage under Firefox settings to 'Custom URLs' and paste in the same path (to the index.html) as step 2.

 4. Restart Firefox.